What Is a Loft Apartment in NYC? History, Architecture & Design

-I am Jorge Fontan, an architect in New York and owner of Fontan Architecture, a Manhattan-based architecture firm.
-At our office, we work on various project types, including Loft renovations.
-In this post, I will discuss some of the history and features of lofts in NYC.
+I am Jorge Fontan, an architect based in New York and owner of Fontan Architecture, a Manhattan-based architecture firm.
+Our office has completed numerous loft renovations throughout New York City.
+In this article, I will discuss the history, architectural characteristics, and design considerations that define loft apartments in NYC.

 NYC Loft Apartments